jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/omnia-feature.rst

 Create new feature
 --------------------------------------------------

-As usual, you can create new Omnia feature using the template from Omnia toolings
+As usual, you can create new Omnia feature using the template from Omnia tooling

 .. image:: /images/toolings-item-templates-feature.png